NBC Washington: Gabriel Byrne on “Imagine Ireland”

 Actor/director Gabriel Byrne, cultural ambassador for Ireland, was the guest of honor at Irish Ambassador Michael Collins’ home Monday night.
 “John Lennon,” said Byrne, “reminded us how the imagination can interpret and reshape the world around us.”
 Lennon was the grandson of Irish immigrants to Liverpool.
 Byrne, who discussed his role in the Imagine Ireland arts project, also dished on being one of People magazine’s Sexist Men Alive.

-This video interview is unfortunately no longer available, as of September, 2020.
+The video interview from which the above quote is taken is unfortunately no longer available on the Internet, as of September 2020.

 The official press release (PDF file) at Imagine Ireland is no longer available, either, but here is part of it: